 sudo service mysql-server onestart

-Assuming that any necessary configuration has been complete, this will start the service a single time.
-If you want to stop the service as a later time, you can type:
+Assuming that any necessary configuration has been completed, this will start the service a single time.
+If you want to stop the service at a later time, you can type:

 sudo service mysql-server onestop